davidArinder/cmd-calculator/README.md

 # cmd-calculator
-A simple calculator that runs in the command prompt.

-This is a command prompt calculator built using the guides on Microsoft's website.
+A simple calculator that runs in the command prompt, built using the guides on Microsoft's website.